Oklahoma State vs. Oklahoma NCAA Football Odds, Plays and Insights | November 27, 2021

 Oklahoma Stats and Trends

-- Oklahoma is 5-5 against the spread and 10-0 overall in games when it records more than 14.9 points.
+- Oklahoma is 5-5 against the spread and 10-0 overall when the team records more than 14.9 points.

 - The Sooners have 11 giveaways this season, while the Cowboys have 14 takeaways .